dj311/uniclick/readme.md

 If you want to give up/cancel, press `<esc>` at any time.

-OCR is quite hard, so there will be errors.
-If you've typed `unicl` and the word `uniclick` stops being highlighted, it's probably because the `l` has been misread.
+*Note:* because uniclick uses OCR to find the text, it can take a little while to startup (approx. 5 seconds on my machine).
+This is it's primary drawback.
+Also, whilst tesseract tries it's best, there will be occasionnal errors.
+For example, if you've typed `unicl` and the word `uniclick` stops being highlighted, it's probably because the `l` has been misread.
 Try pressing `<backspace>` then `1` and seeing if it stays highlighted.

-If you discover an OCR engine which works particuarly well for this use case, please [let me know](https://daniel.wilshirejones.com/contact.html).
+If you discover a method to recude startup time to, please [let me know](https://daniel.wilshirejones.com/contact.html).